tingold/pgdog/docs/docs/index.md

-# pgDog
+# PgDog

-[pgDog](https://github.com/levkk/pgdog) is a PostgreSQL query router, pooler, proxy and load balancer written in Rust.
+[PgDog](https://github.com/levkk/pgdog) is a PostgreSQL query router, pooler, proxy and load balancer written in Rust.
 Spiritual successor to
-[pgcat](https://github.com/levkk/pgcat), pgDog comes with a lot of similar features, better performance, and introduces new features like plugins.
+[pgcat](https://github.com/levkk/pgcat), PgDog comes with a lot of similar features, better performance, and introduces new features like plugins and cross-shard queries.

-PostgreSQL deployments of any size can be proxied by pgDog, ranging from a single database to hundreds of primaries and replicas in a sharded configuration.
+PostgreSQL deployments of any size can be proxied by PgDog, ranging from a single database to hundreds of primaries and replicas in a sharded configuration.

 ## Installation

-pgDog is easily compiled from source.
+PgDog is easily compiled from source.
 Before proceeding, make sure you have the latest version of the Rust compiler, available from [rust-lang.org](https://rust-lang.org).

 ### Checkout the code

-pgDog source code can be downloaded from [GitHub](https://github.com/levkk/pgdog):
+PgDog source code can be downloaded from [GitHub](https://github.com/levkk/pgdog):

 ```bash
 git clone https://github.com/levkk/pgdog && \
 cd pgdog
 ```

-### Compile pgDog
+### Compile PgDog

-pgDog should be compiled in release mode to make sure you get all performance benefits.
+PgDog should be compiled in release mode to make sure you get all performance benefits.
 You can do this with Cargo:

 ```bash
 cargo build --release